philiWeitz/reinforcement-learning/README.md

 1. run scene

 ## Testing your model against real data
-If your agent made it through the whoole track, a model.h5 file will be created.
-The test script will generate a video visualizing how your agent would have reacted given real "markkuu" images.
+If your agent made it through the whole track, a ppo_actor.h5 and a ppo_critic.h5 file will be created.
+The test script will generate a video visualizing how your agent would reacted given real "markku" images (https://markku.ai/).

 1. check that a valid model.h5 file is available
 1. navigate to ```cd ./python-reinforcement-learning```